tadayoni1/mex/README.md

 # Mex

+When you are at a restaurant this app lets you take a picture of the food you ordered save it to cloud.
+You may add some meta data to your picture like the name, price, restaurant name and your comment.
+This app uses your location to find at which restaurant you are.

-Sample project to practice implementing Firebase features
+The purpose of this project is to practice implementing Firebase features
 * Authentication
 * Realtime database
 * Storage